Desegregation busing: Wilmington, Delaware

 However, the process of handling an entire metropolitan area as a single school district resulted in a revision to the plan in 1981, in which the New Castle County schools were again divided into four separate districts (Brandywine, Christina, Colonial, and Red Clay).
 However, unlike the 1954 districts, each of these districts was racially balanced and encompassed inner city and suburban areas.
 Each of the districts continued a desegregation plan based upon busing.

 The requirements for maintaining racial balance in the schools of each of the districts was ended by the District Court in 1994, but the process of busing students to and from the suburbs for schooling continued largely unchanged until 2001, when the Delaware state government passed House Bill 300, mandating that the districts convert to sending students to the schools closest to them, a process that continues As of 2007.
-In the 1990s, Delaware schools would utilize the Choice program, which would allow children to apply to schools in other school districts based on space.
+In the 1990s, Delaware schools would use the Choice program, which would allow children to apply to schools in other school districts based on space.

 Wilmington High, which, many felt, was a victim of the busing order, closed in 1998 due to dropping enrollment.
 The campus would become home to Cab Calloway School of the Arts, a magnet school focused on the arts that was established in 1992.
 It would also house Charter School of Wilmington, which focuses on math and science, and opened up in 1996.

 Delaware currently has some of the highest rates in the nation of children who attend private schools, magnet schools, and charter schools, due to the perceived weaknesses of the public school system.